erxes/erxes/docs/docs/deployment/deployment/docker.md

     ```
     wait until all services state become up.

-6. Now we need to make our mongo have replica set.
+6. Now we need to make our Mongo have replica set.
 First we need to enter mongo container then enter mongo instance then execute command following 3 commands will do.

     ```
     docker exec -it <mongo container name> bash